wildegnux/halonctl/README.rst

 **Added:**

 * ``stat`` module, replacing the old ``queue`` module
+* Quck Connect syntax for nodes you'll only ever use once

 **Removed:**

 * The ``queue`` module - use ``halonctl queue mail-queue-count`` instead

+**Fixed:**

+* A potential issue involving non-ASCII output from remote shell commands

 1.3.2
 #####